 If you or someone you know are thinking about becoming a pilot, either private or commercial, you need to take the pilot medical exam in Cutler Bay!
 However, future potential pilots need to think about what kind of pilot they want to be prior to the examination.

 1: Private Pilot Students

 Even if you only want your private pilot license for your own pleasure, you need an FAA Aviation Medical Exam.
 A private pilot only needs the third class exam, however, which is functionally a physical.

 2: Commercial Pilots

 Even though you passed all your exams and logged hours, that doesn’t mean that you don’t need your medical exams!
 Every single type of aviation medical exam has an expiration date, though that date is different for different classes.
-To keep being a commercial pilot, you either need to renew your second-class medical exam every year to keep doing non-human transport aviation jobs or your first class medical exam for higher-level aviation transport pilot jobs.
+To keep being a commercial pilot, you either need to renew your second-class medical certificate every year to keep doing non-human transport aviation jobs or your first-class medical exam for higher-level aviation transport pilot jobs.